Runaway (Janet Jackson song): Recording and composition

 "Runaway" was written and produced by Jackson alongside Jam and Lewis.
 It was recorded at Flyte Tyme Studios in Edina, Minnesota, by Steve Hodge, who also mixed the track.
-Jam and Lewis also play all the instruments present on the song, with the exception of the guitar, which was played by Mike Scott.
+Jam and Lewis also played all the instruments present on the song, with the exception of the guitar, which was played by Mike Scott.
 It was mastered by Bob Ludwig at Gateway Mastering in Portland, Maine, along with all other tracks present on Design of a Decade: 1986–1996.

 "Runaway" is set in common time with moderately slow groove tempo and a metronome of 92 beats per minute, and it is set in the key of C major.
 The track follows in the chord progression of B♭/C–C–B♭/C-C throughout.
-Musically, it is a pop and dance song which draws influences of Middle Eastern music.
-According to Spin's Chris Norris, the song begins with "church bells, synthetic gamelan, bubbling water, sitars" as well as Jackson's "little girl giggle, which soon overtakes the mix."
-Billboard's Larry Flick wrote that it has a "gigglin' performance" by Jackson and "silken 'ooh-sha-sha' harmonies"; he also said that Jam and Lewis "snap the song's playful elements into a cohesive package with a taut funk bassline and a Supremes-styled pop backbeat."
-For Music Week magazine, the track also "cleveriy mixes the flavour of a vintage Prince track with Jackson's own inimitable style, fitting snugly alongside Ihe Prince-influenced sound of the likes of TLC."
-For their part, Freaky Trigger website observed that "this is one of the few songs Janet has recorded that panders to her gossamer-thin voice; any more muscle on the verses or chorus would turn the shimmer into an insufferable bludgeoning mess."
+Musically, "Runaway" is a pop and dance song which draws influences of Middle Eastern music.
+According to Spin's Chris Norris, the song begins with sounds of church bells, synthetic gamelan, bubbling water, sitars and Jackson's "little girl giggle, which soon overtakes the mix".
+Billboard's Larry Flick wrote that it has a "gigglin' performance" by Jackson and "silken 'ooh-sha-sha' harmonies"; he also said Jam and Lewis "snap the song's playful elements into a cohesive package with a taut funk bassline and a Supremes-styled pop backbeat".
+For Music Week magazine, the track also "cleverly mixes the flavour of a vintage Prince track with Jackson's own inimitable style, fitting snugly alongside the Prince-influenced sound of the likes of TLC".
+For their part, Freaky Trigger website observed, "This is one of the few songs Janet has recorded that panders to her gossamer-thin voice; any more muscle on the verses or chorus would turn the shimmer into an insufferable bludgeoning mess."
 Reviewers also noted similarities between the song and Jackson's past single "Escapade" (1990).